-Regarding the embedding distortion, as shown in Fig. \ref{Fig. QIM distortion}(a), the maximum error caused by embedding is $\Delta/2$.
-If the quantization errors are distributed uniformly over $[-(\Delta/2),(\Delta/2)]$, then the mean-squared embedding distortion is $D=\Delta^2/12$.
-Considering the capacity, QIM is almost $1$ bpps which means each sample of host cover can remain $1$ sample of watermark.
+In terms of embedding distortion, as shown in Fig. \ref{Fig. QIM distortion}(a), the maximum error caused by embedding is $\Delta/2$.
+If the quantization errors are uniformly distributed over $[-(\Delta/2),(\Delta/2)]$, the mean-squared embedding distortion is given by $D=\Delta^2/12$.
+Considering the capacity, QIM achieves an approximate rate of 1 bpps (bit per sample), which means each sample of the host cover can carry 1 bit of watermark information.